Consultants, contractors and volunteers (including trustees) of the charity will be required to comply with the content of this policy.

 An external IT consultancy will provide robust security measures to adequately support the KCSN server holding all personal data/information.
 The IT consultancy will also be responsible for anonymisation and pseudonymisation of personal data for transfer to external organisations for data management, analysis and reporting.
 The IT consultancy will provide assurances to the Board of Trustees, including the processes used for anonymisation and pseudonymisation of personal data.

-- Establish mechanisms to ensure that consultants, volunteers and trustees are aware of and understand their responsibilities
+- Establish mechanisms to ensure that consultants, contractors, volunteers and trustees are aware of and understand their responsibilities

 - Recognise the need for an appropriate balance between openness and confidentiality in the management and use of information